Your browser does not support JavaScript! Border Collie Rescue Centres

 The Boss

-After that we outline the facilities we had at the rented York centre in order to give a perspective on what we wish to achieve.
+Below we explain the advantages we would gain by running our new centre and then outline the facilities we had at the rented York centre in order to give a perspective on what we wish to achieve.

 So, please read on :-